microsoft/pxt-adafruit/docs/reference/js/lessons/runaway-pacman/quiz.md

 # runaway pacman quiz

-create a game that is inspired by the classic arcade game Pac Man #LED #number #math #acceleration #docs
+create a game that is inspired by the classic arcade game Pac Man.

 ## Name